 Although a fat neck can be caused by several different factors, one of the main reasons for it is the same reason for excess fat anywhere on the body: excess body weight and obesity.
 A thick neck can be caused by or contribute to certain health conditions, and can signal an increased risk of heart problems.

 Having Overweight and Obesity

-Being overweight and obese are both caused by an energy imbalance.
+Having overweight and having obesity are both caused by an energy imbalance.
 More energy in terms of nutrition is taken in than used up.
 Many Americans are not physically active and are more likely to gain weight because they don't burn up the calories they take in.
 Genetic factors and inherited dispositions toward weight gain and fat storage run in families.
 Health conditions such as hypothyroidism, Cushing's syndrome and polycystic ovarian syndrome can cause weight gain and obesity.
 Certain medications, stopping smoking, aging, pregnancy and lack of sleep are all factors in weight gain and excess fat.